merklejerk/whisper-scribe/README.md

-# Discord STT Bot
+# Discord D&D Scribe

-A lightweight Discord bot that joins a voice channel, records speech, transcribes it locally using OpenAI Whisper, and logs both voice transcriptions and chat messages.
-Still WIP.

-## Features

-- Join a Discord voice channel and record speech in real time.
-- Say `!join` anywhere in the server to join the summoner's current voice channel.
-- CLI option to auto‑join on startup (`-j` / `--join`).
-- Silence detection: processes audio when users stop speaking.
-- Local transcription with Whisper (configurable model size).
-- Logs voice transcriptions and text messages to console and persistent session logs.
-- Guild/Server whitelist support.

-## TODO

-- Still needs small tweaks to VAD.
-- AI-based transcription summary.
+Discord D&D Scribe is a self-hosted Discord bot for real-time, multi-user voice transcription and automated session summarization, designed for tabletop RPGs and collaborative voice sessions.
+It leverages advanced speech-to-text models (Whisper via PyTorch and Transformers) to transcribe Discord voice channels locally, using voice activity detection (Silero) for accurate speech segmentation.
+Transcripts are logged in structured NDJSON files, and users can generate comprehensive session wrap-ups, including full transcripts and AI-powered summaries (requires cloud OpenAI key), on demand via a chat command.

 ## Requirements

-- Python 3.8+
+- Python 3.13+
 - Poetry for dependency management
-- FFmpeg installed and available in `PATH` (for audio handling)
+- OpenAI API key (for session summaries).

 ## Installation